Skip to content

 Otherness and Belonging

-Profile Picture Teddy Warner| 2024 | 4-6 mins
+Teddy Warner's GitHub profile picture Teddy Warner| 2024 | 4-6 mins

 Ive been thinking alot about the neuroscience of otherness and belonging.
 Here are my notes, I’ll write a nice piece on this at some point.